ourongzhao/ourongzhao.github.io/_pages/aboutme.md

 I hold an impressive array of qualifications, including CFA, FRM, China Securities Qualification, and China Mid-Class Economist Certificate.
 These credentials reflect my comprehensive expertise and dedication to the field of finance.
 Additionally, I am proficient in a suite of analytical tools such as Python, MATLAB, R, Eviews, VBA, and Stata, which are integral to my research and professional activities.

 Outside of my professional and academic pursuits, I enjoy staying active through basketball, trekking, swimming, and badminton.
 I am also an avid listener of jazz and R&B music, which provides a perfect balance to my rigorous academic life.
+Additionally, I had the honor of contributing as an FRM exam item writer, a role that allowed me to further engage with the professional community and contribute to the field's educational standards.